 In this blog, I look at key benefits that can help in pension age.
 Some are non-means tested e.g. to help with extra costs that any health difficulties can bring, whatever your income.
-Others are means tested, targetting help at those on lower incomes, whether in good health or not.
+Others are means tested, targeting help at those on lower incomes, whether in good health or not.
 Some help with extra costs that any health difficulties can bring, whatever your income.
 Others help those on lower incomes, whether in good health or not.
 Amy’s story illustrates my suggested “three steps” to help ensure you get all the benefits to which you are entitled.

 I work with visitors to Maggie’s Centres - a charity supporting those affected by cancer.
 Although I draw on experiences of people affected by cancer in this blog, the benefits mentioned apply to anyone of pension age.